dankerizer/donasai/docs/user-story.md

 I want advanced donor reports (LTV, campaign favorites, segments) So that I can plan targeted fundraising campaigns
 Acceptance: Donor CRM mini view, export per segment [web:45][web:89]

 As an Admin Lembaga,
+I want to set up Facebook & TikTok Pixels
+So that I can track ads conversion effectively
+Acceptance: Settings input for Pixel IDs, auto-fire events

+As an Admin Lembaga,
+I want to enable "Flying Button" WhatsApp
+So that donors can easily ask questions
+Acceptance: Floating button implementation with custom message

+As an Admin Lembaga,
 I want recurring donations (monthly/yearly)